ulimuli/Python-Cultivation/README.md

 Python-Cultivation

-This is a text-based cultivation game inspired by cultivation novels set in ancient China.
+This is a cultivation game inspired by cultivation novels set in ancient China.

 Features: